oracle/cloudtestdrive/AppDev/functionsandevents/FnHandson.md

 You should recognise the file you uploaded, the timestamp and your object store bucket.
 The url attribute should link to the file you uploaded, try it in a browser.

 Again you might find it easier to use the online JSON editor [https://jsoneditoronline.org/](https://jsoneditoronline.org/#/) to view the output and then search the items details to find the image you uploaded.

+Congratulations!
+You have successfully completed this lab session!

 ## Links to more information